blindnet-io/openness-framework/Decisions/CommonFactBase/README.md

 This directory is the ideal place for most blindnet related topics, as it allows us to build a complete common fact base where all pieces of information can be easily linked together.

 Yet, we prefer to keep it as small as possible to ease readability and maintainability.
-When starting a new complexe project with a lot of decisions and information, the best option is often to build an independent Common Fact Base, and to refer to it in the following [Related Projects](#related-projects) section.
+When starting a new complex project with a lot of decisions and information, the best option is often to build an independent Common Fact Base, and to refer to it in the following [Related Projects](#related-projects) section.

 #### Who will be able to view this and other documents?